-Eidsvold, a rural town of about 460 people, is 160 km west of Maryborough, between Mundubbera and Monto.
+Eidsvold, a rural town, is 160 km west of Maryborough, between Mundubbera and Monto.

 The Eidsvold area was explored by Thomas Archer, one of five sons of William Archer who had emigrated from Scotland to Norway in 1825.
 Three of the sons emigrated to Australia in the 1830s.
 Thomas Archer took up a pastoral run in 1848, naming it Eidsvold after the Norwegian town where the constitution of Norway was signed in 1814 and from where the Archer family had emigrated.
 The family's Eidsvold Homestead (1850) is listed on the Queensland heritage register.

 Gold was discovered at Eidsvold in the 1850s, but significant mining only began with the rush in 1886.
 Within two years there was a population of 1125, plus 800 miners, with eight hotels, numerous stores, a Catholic church, a Salvation Army temple and two sawmills.
 Mining did not initiate a long boom, and pastoral interests grew during the 1890s.
 The town's population nearly halved between 1891 and 1901, and the Australian Handbook described Eidsvold in 1903: